Hobart O’Rourke - Biomedical Science student

 Preparing you for degree success and beyond

 Set on 600 acres of landscaped parkland, fields, woodland and lakes, our campus – one of the biggest in the UK – Keele is an inspiring and supportive place to study, where students thrive.
 Located in the heart of England, easily accessed from major cities such as Manchester, Birmingham and London, you’ll find everything’s on your doorstep, with the most important facilities just a short walk away.

 If you’re thinking about taking your learning to the next level, there’s plenty of evidence to back up the many benefits of gaining a higher education.
 Research has shown time and time again that a better education not only leads to higher earnings and more opportunities to advance your career, but can also result in a better quality of life!
 Here at Keele University, 96% of our graduates are employed or in further study just six months after graduating (Destination of Leavers from Higher Education 2017).

 Our foundation year provides an excellent route to all our undergraduate degrees – with guaranteed entry once you successfully complete your course.
 It will smooth your transition to degree-level study by giving you the time and space to develop your subject knowledge, improve your academic skills and build your confidence and self-belief that you can succeed at university.
 With over 500 students studying the Keele Foundation Year, you’ll also meet new friends, who’ll be sharing your journey with you.

 Here at Keele, we may have a big and beautiful campus, but you’ll discover a small and cosmopolitan community, where your welfare comes first, and you’ll soon be making firm friends.
-The quality of our teaching and research is recognised all over the world – we were awarded Gold in the Teaching Excellence Framework (TEF) and 97% of our research is classed as world-leading or of international importance in the most recent national research assessment (REF 2014).
+We have some of the most satisfied university students in the UK, and are consistently ranked highly for student satisfaction.

 Proud to in the Top 10 for Student Satisfaction in the Guardian University League Table 2021, we want to make sure your academic and personal journey is the best it can be.